-TRAX Light Rail System is very easy to navigate and inexpensive.
-The conference hotels are a 13-minute drive from the airport, but the TRAX is only 20 minutes.
-At just $2,50 each way, the “Green Line” is quick, simple, and a great way to save money.
-Just head to the south end of Terminal 1, purchase your pass from the kiosk and board the train which departs every 15 minutes.
+TRAX Light Rail System – At just $2.50 each way, the “Green Line” is quick, simple, and a great way to save money.
+Only a 20 minute ride from the airport, just head to the south end of Terminal 1, purchase your pass from the kiosk and board the train which departs every 15 minutes.
 And, seniors are half price!
-It’s clean, safe and reliable.
 The hotels are a five-minute walk from the rail line.
 Take the Gallivan Plaza station for the Hilton and the City Center Station for the Marriott.

-Another option is a shared-ride van like SuperShuttle, or Express Shuttle.
-A number of share-ride services operate from the airport, and prices are approximately $15 one-way.
+Shared Rides – SuperShuttle or Express Shuttle and a number of share-ride services operate from the airport, and prices are approximately $15 one-way.
 For private van or car service, the prices increase to anywhere from $35 to more than $150.

-And, of course, there’s the traditional taxi option.
+Taxi – This traditional option is available.
 One note, however: due to the deregulation of ground transportation fares, it is strongly recommended you discuss and agree upon the rate before the taxi departs the curb.
 Taxi service to the downtown area, including the Salt Palace Convention Center, should cost no more than $25.

 Places to Shop